 Credit card debt

 The next easiest money problem to resolve is actually your biggest: that $19,000 in credit card debt.
 I can’t say for sure, but you might be a candidate for a debt management program.
-These programs can cut your monthly payments by up to 30 to 50 percent while avoiding fees.
+These programs can cut your total credit card payments by up to 30 to 50 percent while avoiding fees.

 I believe these two steps might be enough, but I want to warn you against doing too much.
 If you ask less-reputable people for help, you might be told, “Take out a loan against your house and pay off all your debts!”